wuhanrui/KPDA/README.md

 Knowledge Preserving and Distribution Alignment for Heterogeneous Domain Adaptation, ACM Transactions on Information Systems, 2021
 Authors: Hanrui Wu, Qingyao Wu, Michael K. Ng
 Please note that the initialization of the mapping matrices P and Q has an impact on the result.
+Besides, the parameters in the demo file are selected from different sets of values.
+Detailed information on the parameter selection please refers to the paper.

 The codes are written based on the ManOpt provided by Z. Wen and W. Yin.
 A feasible method for optimization with orthogonality constraints.
 Mathematical Programming 2013